Rootpie-Studios/RAG-research/docs/Meeting_Notes.md

 It is important that make sure that every PDF document has a unique file name.
 Some sources rename the files to the same name when you download a file.
 In these cases we have to change the file names so they are unique.

+## **Friday 2025-05-30**
+We are close finishing the first phase which is to create data (question and answer pairs).
+Next week, week 23, we are will be done with the data.
+At that point we will start planning the next phase.